Wild by Nature Village Taster and Training Weekend

 For parents and adults who want to learn a bit too, and to relax and connect with like-minded people.

 This camp allows for child lead activities, under the supervision of nature mentors in small groups for a few hours a day, plenty of unstructured time and then tribe time in the evenings with shared meals and storytelling.
-There are also short bush skills sessions for adults and opportunities for relaxing and even maybe a Zen Thai Shiatsu Massage.
+There are also short bush skills sessions for adults and opportunities for relaxing, swimming in the creek and family time.

 The Importance of Wild Time